 Top of the pageCheck Your Symptoms

-- Signs of choking (complete airway obstruction) are present.
-When the windpipe is blocked, air cannot move in and out of the lungs and the person cannot talk, cry, breathe, or cough.
+- Has signs of choking (complete airway obstruction).
+When the windpipe is blocked, air can't move in and out of the lungs.
+The person can't talk, cry, breathe, or cough.
 A blocked windpipe is a life-threatening emergency.

-- Signs of a partially blocked windpipe are present.
-When the windpipe is partially blocked, some air can still move in and out of the lungs.
+- Has signs of a partially blocked windpipe.
+When the windpipe is partly blocked, some air can still move in and out of the lungs.
 The person may gag, cough, or have trouble breathing.
 Coughing will often pop out the food or object and relieve the symptoms.
-The choking rescue procedure is not recommended when the windpipe is partially blocked.
+The choking rescue procedure is not recommended when the windpipe is partly blocked.

-- A poisonous object has been swallowed, such as a wild mushroom, a plant, or a chemical.
-For more information, see the topic Poisoning.
+- Has swallowed a poisonous object, such as a wild mushroom, a plant, or a chemical.

-- A swallowed object doesn't show up in the stool within 7 days.
+- Has swallowed an object that doesn't come out in the stool within 7 days.